|Name||Environmental Management and Protection Act (Part VI, Division 1: Beverage Container Program)|

 |Date Implemented||8/1/1973(amended to include beverage container recycling in 1988, and last updated in 2017) |

 Juice boxes/gable top cartons:

 All containers are also subject to a non-refundable Environmental Handling Charge (EHC).
 See section below.

 |Unredeemed Deposits||Retained by province and used to pay for the program through SARCAN annual operation contract fee.
 Surplus is placed in provincial general revenues and helps fund extended recycling programs|

 The program is administered by the Saskatchewan Association of Rehabilitation Centers (SARC), which provides employment opportunities to people with disabilities.
-Its recycling division, SARCAN, operates under contract to Saskatchewan Environment.
+Its recycling division, SARCAN, operates under contract with Saskatchewan Environment.
 Saskatchewan Environment (the Ministry) designates the containers which can be collected for recycling and establishes the refundable deposit and the Environmental Handling Charge (EHC) that consumers pay.

 The consumer pays a refundable deposit and an EHC on every non-refillable beverage container to the retailer, which in turn is passed through the distributor to the government.
 When returning the container to a SARCAN depot, the consumer receives the deposit refund from SARCAN.
 The deposit paid out is subsequently reimbursed to SARCAN by the government.
 The EHCs are non-refundable to the consumer and help to finance SARCAN's province-wide transportation, processing and marketing system, as well as any other operational costs.
 Any excess revenues are placed directly into provincial government coffers.

 As of September 2022, consumers must remove bottle caps from their containers before return in order to receive their deposit back.
 This policy change is meant to make the processing and transport of flattened containers more environmentally friendly and efficient.